 Feature Articles: Food, Fitness and Children

 Kids who are nutritionally fit are more likely to have the energy, stamina and self-esteem that enhance their ability to learn.
-As they run out the door with thoughts of seeing old classmates, joining new clubs, participating in school sports and getting good grades, kids will not be paying much attention to the proper nutrition needed to accomplish all of this.
+But, as they run out the door with thoughts of seeing old classmates, joining new clubs, participating in school sports and getting good grades, kids will not be paying much attention to the proper nutrition needed to accomplish all of this.

 Here are a few tips suggested by the American Dietetic Association on practical, easy ways to help ensure both proper nutrition and a successful school year.

-Start with a healthy breakfast.
+Start with a healthy breakfast

 It is often said that breakfast is the most important meal of the day, yet 35 to 40 percent of all Americans skip breakfast.
 The statistics for children are just as alarming — as many as 48 percent of girls and 32 percent of boys do not eat breakfast every day.
 Additionally, for many children, breakfast is a trip to a convenience store or a vending machine for a soda and a high-fat, high-sugar pastry.
 This is definitely not the best choice for the nutrients they need nor is it cheap.